 Syphilis is transmitted from an individual to another via direct contact to a Syphilis sore.
 Sores happen often on the external genitals or anal area.
 The disease could even be transmitted from mommy to her infant while being pregnant a disease referred to as congenital Syphilis.
 Many sexually active men and women can be afflicted with syphilis, even though there is a larger likelihood amongst the younger generation, aged 15- 30.
 It is more popular in metropolises in comparison to countryside locations.
 Syphilis can be alarming as if it is not treated.
 It can bring about dangerous health issues and raises a person's jeopardy for HIV, which often results into AIDS.

-Various other displayed warning signs of this secondary stage include things like hair loss, white spots on the skin, like on the mouth, nose, or vagina, sore throat, along with headache and fever.
-Lesions that appear like genital warts might also be visible on the genital region.
+Various other displayed warning signs of this second stage include things like hair loss, white spots on the skin, like on the mouth, nose, or vagina, sore throat, along with a headache and fever.
+Lesions that appear like genital warts might also be visible in the genital region.
 These warts, and also the rash breakouts are tremendously contagious.
 Because the rashes typically show on the palm of the hand, even a thing as minor as a handshake can send the infection to anyone.

 After the second stage, syphilis is going to get into the latent, or symptom-free phase.
 This stage can last for twenty or more years, but even though an afflicted individual has not undergone the latent stage, one may still move on to the third and final stage.
 This is definitely the stage of the health problem in which syphilis will stop to become infectious, yet since it is systemic, a multitude of complications will come up.